nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The list is empty.
-    * 1a1. iScam shows a message to indicate that there is no client.
+    * 1a1. iScam shows a message to indicate that there are no clients.

       Use case ends.